-You can also anonymously report ethical or policy violations, as well as suspected instances of fraud, waste, and abuse through the APS independent hotline: 1-877-801-7754 or via https://www.tnwgrc.com/AtlantaPublicSchools/.

-See policy GAGC Employee Ethics and BAC: Equity for more details.
+Ethical violations can also be reported anonymously, including suspected instances of fraud, waste, and abuse through the APS independent hotline: 1-877-801-7754 or via Ethics Tip Webpage.
+See policy GAGC Employee Ethics for more details.

-Center for Equity & Social Justice
+Equity & Social Justice

-The APS Center for Equity and Social Justice (APS CESJ) was established as the district's first office devoted solely to advancing equity in education.
+APS Center for Equity and Social Justice (APS CESJ) was established as the district's first office devoted solely to advancing equity in education.
 The APS CESJ supports the implementation of equity-focused, evidence-based practices for entities throughout the district, and supports staff in ensuring that educational equity is a primary consideration in our problem solving, decision-making, planning and implementation processes.
 CESJ also examines current policies and practices and works to interrupt and eliminate inequitable practices to create inclusive and just conditions for all staff and students.
-The Center for Equity Social Justice (CESJ) is here to provide support that involves: